-For men, erectile dysfunction (ED) is the most common sexual health problem that doctors see.
-More than 50 percent of men above 30 years old reported some degree of ED in Singapore, with increasing prevalence as they age.
+Erectile dysfunction (ED) is the most commonly reported sexual health problem among men – more than 50 percent of men above 30 years old have reported some degree of ED in Singapore, with increasing prevalence as they age.

-Here are the 3 most common causes of ED, and the treatment options available.
+Here are the three most common causes of erectile dysfunction and the treatment options available.

 common causes of Erectile Dysfunction

-Recommendation: If you are currently on any medication and are experiencing low libido and/or erectile dysfunction, speak to your doctor to switch or adjust medication or load.
+Recommendation: If you are currently on any medication and are experiencing low libido and/or erectile dysfunction, speak to your doctor to switch to a different medication or adjust your medication load.
 Never stop medication on your own without a doctor’s advice as it may be life-threatening to do so!